 Tip: Kids 7 and under might find the premise of Monsters After Dark a bit frightening (the lights go in and out, emergency alarms and breaking glass, etc… are heard throughout, making the atmosphere scary).
 FASTPASS is available for this popular spooky attraction.

 Cars Land also boasts a few Halloween updates.
-Mater’s Junkyard Jamboree has transformed into Mater’s Graveyard JamBOOree with Mater singing Halloween-themed songs like “Monster Truck Smash” while you spin yourselves silly on the mini tractors.
-Luigi’s Rollickin’ Roadsters features a similar musical update on Luigi’s Honkin’ Haul-O-Ween with music as well.
+Mater’s Junkyard Jamboree has transformed into Mater’s Graveyard JamBOOree with Mater singing Halloween-themed songs like “Monster Truck Smash” and “Purple Fender Bender” while you spin yourselves silly on the mini tractors.
+Luigi’s Rollickin’ Roadsters celebrates Haul-O-Ween with their “Terror-antella” and transforms into Luigi’s Honkin’ Haul-O-Ween.

 Halloween-Themed Rides and Attractions at Disneyland

-Back for its 18th year, Haunted Mansion Holiday brings Tim Burton’s Nightmare Before Christmas to life & the result is a kick in the pants that warrants a visit for even non-fans of the film.
-My kids find this version of the ride less scary than the original and love to see their two favorite holidays, Christmas and Halloween, blended together in such a whimsical fashion.
+2019 marks the 50th anniversary of the Haunted Mansion and the 19th time it has been transformed into Haunted Mansion Holiday.
+This special ride transformation brings Tim Burton’s Nightmare Before Christmas to life My kids find this version of the ride less scary than the original and love to see their two favorite holidays, Christmas and Halloween, blended together in such a whimsical fashion.

 Halloween at Disneyland: Food and Drink